- 2 Bedrooms

 - Be respectful of the local community.
 Residents often live within earshot.
 Respecting late-night quiet hours and parking restrictions can make a trip a lot more enjoyable.

 - Ask a local.
 Natives are a fantastic source of suggestions.
 Who better to ask where to order the best chicken wings, have a great night out, or the best places for night life?

 - Enjoy your stay!
 Make sure you protect the owner (and your stuff!) by keeping the vacation home secured when you are away, just like you would at home.

 - Make sure that you've packed everything.
 Check drawers, bath cabinetry and cabinets.

 - As soon as everything is out, perform a walk-through of the rental to make certain no damage occurred in the course of your remain.
-If you can, do this walk-out assessment with the property manager present.
-If the property owner is not available, make sure to take photos of the property to record its condition.
+If you can, do this walk-out inspection with the property owner present.
+If the property manager is not available, you'll want to take photos of the property to record its condition.

 - Did you have a great time?
 Virtually all vacation rental sites seek feedback after your stay .
 Owners and property managers will appreciate your glowing recommendations.
 If something went wrong, we suggest being pleasant but genuine in regards to your stay.
 Top owners and managers will try hard to correct the issue.